JorisPaarde/my-vegan-recipes/README.md

 # MY Vegan Recipes

+## Where u store, share and find your favorite Vegan Recipes

+My Vegan recipes is a recipe website where u can store and share your favorite vegan recipes.
+It gives u a personal recipe book where all your favorites are easily accessible.
+U can find and like recipes added by other users, and recieve likes on the recipes u added yourself.
+We invite u to start adding your favorite recipes and start collecting those likes.

 [View the live project here](https://my-veganrecipes.herokuapp.com/)

 ![MY Vegan Recipes mockup image](readme-images/mockup-site.jpg)

 ## Table of Contents

 - [UX](#user-experience-(ux))
   - [User stories](#user-stories)
   - [Design](#design)